mubarak-bunza/codewars/README.md

-## My Kata Solutions
+## Codewars Kata Solutions
-this repo contains my codewars kata solutions.
+this repo contains codewars kata solutions.

+## How to Contirbute
+-